26 Family Friendly Things To Do In Philadelphia With Kids

 The Academy of Natural Sciences of Drexel University

-Get up close to giant dinosaurs, explore butterflies in a tropical garden, and meet live animals at this leading natural history museum founded in 1812.
-This museum contains over 18 million specimens dedicated to understanding the natural world while inspiring others to care for it.
-The whole family will enjoy the children’s discovery center, fossil dig, and interactive science exhibits while engaging with science experts.
-Or visit the Permian Monster: Life Before the Dinosaurs exhibit, where you can step back 290 million years to get a glimpse at the world before dinosaurs walked the earth.
-Don’t miss the giant saber-toothed gorgonopsid—if you don’t know what that is, it’s worth taking the trip to find out.
+Get up close to giant dinosaurs, explore heirloom plants, and meet live animals at this leading natural history museum founded in 1812.
+This museum contains over 19 million specimens dedicated to understanding the natural world while inspiring others to care for it.
+Don’t miss Outside In, where you investigate animal habitats and how science and the natural world play a role in our ecosystem.
+And say hello to the giant saber-toothed gorgonopsid—if you don’t know what that is, it’s worth taking the trip to find out.

 Explore through touch at the Please Touch Museum.
-Photo Caption: Please Touch Museum
+Photo Credit: Please Touch Museum

 Please Touch Museum